Education

 An internship for high school students

-• The Naturalists in Training internship is a year-long program for high school students.
-Interns participate in training on natural history, conservation, science education, and use their knowledge and skills to work with museum visitors.
+• The Naturalists in Training is an internship for high school students.
+Interns hone their skills in science communication, natural history, and conservation.
+They use their knowledge and skills to work with Museum visitors of all ages.

 Questions?
 Email the Volunteer Coordinator.